vandermeerlab/hc_hyperalign/README.md

 Note that they might share the common scripts with only different parameter used (for flexibly testing different data input).
 For example, Q in figure 2 includes interneurons, so `cfg_data.removeInterneurons = 0;`, but figure 3 and so on excludes interneurons (`cfg_data.removeInterneurons = 1;`).

 You should adjust the parameters before preparing the data input.
-(We might finalize the data input used and this is no longer required.)
+(We might finalize the data input used then this is no longer required.)

 ## Acknowledgement
 shadedErrorBar: https://github.com/raacampbell/shadedErrorBar